Back to top

 5. Declutter your mind

-Thanks to decades of research, there are various strategies we can use to protect and sharpen our minds.
-So, the next time you need to remember a new friend’s name or a handful of things you need at the supermarket, try one of these three techniques:
+Next time you need to remember a new friend’s name or the five things you need at the supermarket, try one of these techniques:

-Make a mnemonic – This is a creative way to remember lists.
+• Make a mnemonic – This is a creative way to remember lists.
 North, South, East, West becomes Never Eat Soggy Weet-bix.
 Or how about the name Roy G. Biv to remember the colours of the rainbow?
-You could try making one up next time you need those few things at the supermarket.
-It could even be something like I Really Don’t Like Shopping, which could stand for icing sugar, rice, detergent, lemons and sausages.
+Can you think of any other classics?
+And try making one up next time you need those few things at the supermarket.

 7. Socialise